 Intelligence, Temperament and Personality Traits of the English Toy Spaniel

-When it comes to Toy Spaniels, the first association with their name are a few things, such as lovable, gentle, and sweet.
+When it comes to Toy Spaniels, the first association with their name is a few things, such as lovable, gentle, and sweet.

-This breed was one of England’s Royalty most favorite choices, and even in today’s world, they are highly ranked on the Most Prestige Pet list.
+This breed was one of England’s Royalty’s most favorite choices, and even in today’s world, they are highly ranked on the Most Prestige Pet list.